With its incredible battery life and performance, the Sony Xperia Z3 Compact brings flagship features to a smaller handset at a great price

 ^ There was plenty of detail present in all areas of the frame and colours looked rich and vibrant

-There was less of a difference when we switched Manual mode, but we were still very pleased with the quality of our photos.
+There was less of a difference when I switched Manual mode, but I was still very pleased with the quality of the photos.
 There was more noise present toward the outer edges, but there are plenty of options to help you adjust the picture, including ISO and white balance options as well as a slider bar for exposure compensation.
 The Z3 Compact also has an HDR mode and different scene options, but the latter becomes greyed out once you choose to take pictures at 20.7-megapixels.

-^ When we switched to Manual mode, the amount of noise around the edge of the frame increased, but the quality was no worse than what we saw on the Z3
+^ When we switched to Manual mode, the amount of noise around the edge of the frame increased, but the quality was no worse than what I saw on the Z3

 ^ Despite the increase in noise, colours still looked rich and natural in Manual mode and the camera handled the low mid-afternoon sunshine very well